This page provides a discussion of performance audit laws for Washington State government entities.

 Illustrations of performance audit policies and methods of reporting appear below.
 See MRSC's page Performance Measurement for examples of measures, indicators, and dashboards being used by local governments.

 - Seattle Municipal Code Sec.
 3.40.020 - City Auditor -- Ancillary powers - Includes performance audits and other initiatives to improve City operations for all City departments

 - Vancouver Performance Measurement and Management - Describes how city uses performance measures to aid management

 - King County Charter Sec.
-250 - County Auditor - Provides for financial and compliance audits, economy and efficiency audits, and program result audits for the purpose of reporting to the council regarding the integrity of the function of the financial management system, the quality and efficiency of agency management, and the effectiveness of programs.
+2.20 - Provides for financial and compliance audits, economy and efficiency audits, and program result audits for the purpose of reporting to the council regarding the integrity of the function of the financial management system, the quality and efficiency of agency management, and the effectiveness of programs.

 - Pierce County County Charter Article 2, Sec.
 2.20 (1)(f) - Relating to performance audits

 - Snohomish County Charter Sec.
 2.150 - Office of Performance Auditor